The Québec maritime Blog

 Stretching from Saint-André-de-Kamouraska to Saint-Jean-de-la-Lande on Route 289, the Border Route will take you along the border of the province of Québec through picturesque scenery featuring farmland, forests and lakes.

 What to see or do along this tourist route: Lake Pohénégamook and the many activities it offers, magnificent rivers, interpretive panels that highlight key moments in this border territory’s history

-Route des Monts Notre-Dame (Notre-Dame Mountains Route) – Bas-Saint-Laurent
+Notre-Dame Mountains Route (Route des Monts Notre-Dame) – Bas-Saint-Laurent

 Running from Saint-Luce to Saint-Jean-de-la-Lande, this route will take you through the Notre-Dame Mountains via scenic segments of routes 298, 234, 232, 296 and 295.

-What to see or do along this tourist route: Parc national du Lac-Témiscouata, the Centre de mise en valeur des Opérations Dignité (a centre that commemorates protests against forced government relocations in the 1970s), treetop trekking in an old-growth forest (where you can also stay in a log inn), a canyon you can cross via the highest suspension footbridge in the province, a maple economuseum that produces fine alcoholic beverages, a stroll along the St. Lawrence on the Promenade de l’Anse-aux-Coques boardwalk
+What to see or do along this tourist route: the beach in Sainte-Luce (the perfect place to go for a stroll), an old-growth forest (where you can also spend the night in a log inn), a canyon you can cross via the highest suspension footbridge in the province, a centre that commemorates protests against forced government relocations in the 1970s, Parc national du Lac-Témiscouata, a maple economuseum that produces fine alcoholic beverages and more!

 The Whale Route follows Route 138 from Tadoussac all the way to Kegaska, through a vast region that is known as one of the best places in the world to observe marine mammals.
 To continue your adventure beyond the end of the road, you can board the Bella Desgagnés cargo ship and set off to explore the Lower North Shore!